Neurodiversity-Affirming Therapy for Autistic & ADHD Adults

 You’ve been trying to survive in a world that wasn’t built for your brain.
 That mismatch isn’t a personal failing — it’s the invisible weight you’ve been carrying all along.

-The Missing Piece: Understanding Your Neurodivergent Story
+The Missing Piece — Understanding Your Neurodivergent Story

-None of these were signs of weakness.
+These weren’t signs of weakness.
 They were natural responses to navigating a world that wasn’t designed for your nervous system.

 This is where understanding becomes transformative — not as a label, but as a lens.